barawn/verilog-library-barawn/tclbits/README.md

 have a Vivado_init.tcl which provides for per-project initialization.

 * project_init_template.tcl - Basic project initialization file.
 Copy this to project_init.tcl in your project's repository directory.
+Read to figure out what you might want.

+* project_deinit_template.tcl - Basic project deinitialization script.
+Read
+  to figure out what you might want.

 * utility.tcl - This file contains a bunch of utility procedures to simplify Tcl scripts, including adding scripts/include directories to the projects.